Home page Site Map Contact David

 I used to wangle my way in for free, with my connections with the bowling alley and groups etc so saw many top acts there including the Who.
 Sneaked in backstage and mingled with them as they were getting ready to play but didn't get much response when trying to talk to them as they appeared off their heads on whatever they were indulging in!
 Made my way close to the stage just in front of the amazing Pete Townsend who ripped through the Who catalogue of hits and much more - great showman and kept replacing guitars between songs by chucking them on the floor which made many of us musicians wince.
 A lad next to me was heard to moan about this wanton neglect on expensive guitars which was overheard by Pete who snapped "Well - it's my f*****g money you **** !!"
 If you read up on the Who, you will soon learn why they never made much money in the early days of smashing all the gear up on a nightly basis apart from being ripped off by the usual managers etc. Another show featured the amazing Graham Bond Organisation a top R&B band fronted by the large moustachioed eccentric figure who bashed out some great Hammond Organ with his right hand, bass pedals with his feet as well as playing the sax held in other hand!!
 This was just after drummer Ginger Baker had left the band to form Cream alongside Eric Clapton and Jack Bruce - the first 'Supergroup' and many fans were jeering the revolving stage as it slid round to introduce the new drummer - many were shouting "We want Ginger etc" They were soon silenced as this new percussionist commenced to piledrive his drums (with two bass drums) like no other and soon shut up the detractors - this being the relatively unknown Jon Hiseman who later formed Colosseum before fading into obscurity.
 One of the best I have ever seen and he is much respected amongst drummers from that era.

 There were loads more venues that Southampton groups played at, and I recall the Walter Tyrell pub in the middle of the New Forest as well as the White Buck at Burley, plus the Bure Club at Mudeford where the Abdo-men supported Eden Kane (see other pages on this).
 Many bands travelled further afield to such venues as the Steering Wheel at Dorchester plus a ballroom in Boscombe Bournemouth and often played the army camps all over Salisbury Plain as well as up in Aldershot and many more.
-We played at Navy bases all over Portsmouth and I recall the Tower Balloom at Lee on Solent with its landmark tower rising above the complex of shops, restaurants and a small 12 lane bowling alley which I worked at during 1966.
+We played at Navy bases all over Portsmouth and I recall the Tower Balloom at Lee on Solent with its landmark tower rising above the complex of shops, restaurants and a small 12 lane bowling alley (former cinema) which I worked at during 1966.

 During the late Sixties/early Seventies, my last group (Script/End) also played at the Bishops Waltham Country Club which was a mixed gay/straight club run by a couple of great characters Norman and Eddie.
 We often piled out after many a Woolston pub gig and enjoyed the atmosphere, late drinking sessions with loads of laugh.
 The resident band was led by Cliff Harper who played double bass plus quite a funny guy with gags and announcements between the music which featured guest singers including his wife Jane, a superb jazz singer.
 This club also featured one of the finest drag acts in the UK by the name of Lee Sutton who was also very well known on the London scene (Vauxhall Tavern, Black Cap Camden etc) along with the likes of Marc Fleming, Mrs Shufflewick (Rex Jamieson) and many more hilarious acts that could more than handle any rowdy pub full of noisy but happy people!
 Lee played the piano and directly facing the audience with a mix of self-written parodies, gags and put-downs whenever anybody dared to move!
 He also included many songs sung in 'Polari' which was originally used as a coded 'language' between gay people in the dark days of illegality pre mid 60s and is worth a page on its own!
 Do a web search to learn more about this very funny aspect in which foreign words were mixed up to form a gay 'Esperanto' that is sadly not used much these days apart from some of the older guys.
 I'm keen on languages and often have some laughs when 'polari-ing' with certain entertainers on some shows - they cannot comprehend how a 'straight' guy would know these words!